 To prepare, squid is cut into one-centimeter thick rings and battered in flour before being deep-fried in olive oil.
 It can be served on its own in a Spanish-style baguette or topped with a mildly spicy sauce made with tomato, mayonnaise, and garlic.

-Paella refers to a Spanish dish made with round grain rice, saffron, olive oil, meat, seafood, beans, and green vegetables.
+Paella refers to a traditional Spanish rice dish made with round grain rice, saffron, olive oil, meat, seafood, beans, and green vegetables.
 It gets its name from the wide shallow pan with two side handles used to cook the dish, traditionally over an open fire.

 Fideua is typically made with a variety of seafood and thin, chopped up noodles similar to spaghettini or angel hair pasta.
-It isn’t as filling as traditional paella which some people may prefer.
+It isn’t as filling as traditional seafood paella which some people may prefer.

 Pictured below is the delicious fideua negra I enjoyed in Barcelona.
 It’s made with squid ink which turns the entire dish (and your teeth) black.